Consistent-0786/Duffer-Notes/content/Microsoft SC-200/Basics/Basics - Azure.md

 	- Tenant is like a Default / main directory
 	- Each tenant has its own users, groups, applications, and policies
-	- Tenants are **isolated** from each other, so data and identities are separate and secure ==Entra ID Tenants identities uses **Azure resources** like virtual machines, networks, app services, databases, etc==
+	- Tenants are **isolated** from each other, so data and identities are separate and secure

-***In Simple***
+- ***In Simple***
-In Entra ID Tenant, we have our identities like user , admin , etc and those identities actually access the **Azure resources** that reside in our subscriptions and resource
+	- In Entra ID Tenant, we have our identities like user , admin , etc and those identities actually access the **Azure resources** that reside in our subscriptions and resource